fatihacet/spark/UpAndRunning.md

-Steps to up and running
+Things to do after cloning the
 ======

 * `bower install`
 * `npm install`
 * `grunt`